sanbir/p2p-safe-superform-executor/README.md

   p2pSuperformProxyAddress,
   superformCalldata
 })

+await executor.withdrawAccruedRewards({
+  safeAddress,
+  rolesAddress,
+  p2pSuperformProxyAddress,
+  superformCalldata // rewards withdraw calldata
+})

+// Note: withdrawAccruedRewards will decode the calldata, verify the accrued
+// rewards on-chain via calculateAccruedRewards, and only send the Roles tx if
+// the provided amount matches the accrued rewards.
 ```

 Default constants (including `P2P_SUPERFORM_PROXY_FACTORY_ADDRESS`) are exported from `constants`, and you can override the role key or factory address when constructing the executor if needed.